Mull Campus Project

 Q. Could we have two high schools instead of one big new one, one school in the north and one in the south of the island?

 A. There will be a lot of competition for funding.
-The Funding application can only be for one new campus on Mull.
+The Funding award is only for one new campus on Mull.

 Nursery / Pre 5